Town of Waxhaw recovering after being targeted in cybercriminal attack

 “Our IT department shut down the network and took some proactive measures to protect us,” said Lucore.

-Lucore said they called the North Carolina Joint Cyber Security Task Force and other agencies, who are helping them with the forensics investigation and recovery process.
-He said they learned criminals got access to the town’s servers, but at this point, no evidence shows they got any data with personal information.
+He said they called in the North Carolina Joint Cyber Security Task Force and other agencies, who are helping them with the forensics investigation and recovery process.
+Lucore said they learned criminals got access to the town servers but at this point, no evidence shows they got any data with personal information.

-Today employees returned to town hall, laptops in hand, to be checked.
-The phones are also working again.
+Today employees returned to town hall, laptops in hand to be checked.

-“The investigation is ongoing,” Lucore said, “They’ve been looking to see how the actor got in.
+“The investigation is ongoing,” said Lucore.
+“They’ve been looking to see how the actor got in.
 As far as recovering, we’re basically building a new network.”

-Clark Walton, the managing director of Reliance Forensics in Charlotte, said towns may have valuable information that hackers could use.
+Clark Walton, a cyber security expert in Charlotte, said towns may have valuable information that hackers could use and that there’s a number of ways hackers could have broken in.

-Walton is a cybersecurity expert in Charlotte.
-He said there’s a number of ways hackers could’ve broken in.
 Preliminary information from the town said the bad actor accessed its system to create disruptions.
-Walton said this is called a “nuisance cyber attack,” although its still unclear if that was hackers only goal.
+Walton said this is called a “nuisance cyber attack,” although it’s still unclear if that was the hacker’s only goal.

 ©2025 Cox Media Group